-Text of the article Guidelines 14(7) A reserve for contingencies and/or possible fluctuations in exchange rates not exceeding 5% of the direct eligible costs may be included in the budget for the action, to allow for fluctuations not exceeding 5% of the direct eligible costs may be included in the budget for EU changes of circumstances on the ground.
+14(7) A reserve for contingencies and/or possible fluctuations in exchange rates not exceeding 5% of the direct eligible costs may be included in the budget for the action, to allow for adjustments necessary in the light of unforeseeable changes of circumstances on the ground.
 It can be used only with the prior written authorisation of the contracting authority, upon duly justified request by the coordinator.